3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

     ```bash
 $ brew update
 $ brew upgrade
+$ brew -v
+    - will
 $ brew install git
+$ git --version
+    - will output which version of git you have
+$ git config --get user.name
+    - will output your name
+$ git config --get user.email
+    - will output your email
+$ ls ~/.ssh/id_rsa
+    - will output '/Users/[something]/.ssh/id_rsa'
+    - if you see 'No such file or directory', you have not created an ssh key
 ```

 3. We're also going to install brew cask and atom/sublime and [spectacle](https://www.spectacleapp.com/).